Dochula Pass: Druk Wangyal Lhakhang

-After completion of the chortens, building of a temple known as the Druk Wangyel Lhakhng, with the backdrop of "pristine" forest of the snow covered Himalayan mountains, was initiated and completed in June 2008.
-This was built as a memorial to celebrate 100 years of monarchy in Bhutan.
+After completion of the chortens, construction of a temple known as the Druk Wangyel Lhakhng was initiated and completed in June 2008.
+This was built to celebrate 100 years of monarchy in Bhutan.
 Paintings on themes of Bhutanese history decorate the walls of the temple.
 Some of the murals are cartoonish.
 A few of the paintings relate to the fourth king fighting Indian rebels in the forest, monks with laptop, and a Druk Air plane.
 It appears like a "Bhutanese fusion of the 21st and 15th centuries".

 Dochu La Wangyal Festival

-The Dochula Druk Wangyel Tsechu (or Festival) is held annually on December 13, at Druk Wangyel Festival ground located at Dochula pass.
-This festival was established in 2011 to commemorate victory of the Fourth Druk Gyalpo and the Armed Forces in 2003.
-A special Tsechu was composed for the occasion by Dasho Karma Ura which involved costumed mask dances.
+The Dochula Druk Wangyel Tsechu (festival) is held annually on December 13, at the Druk Wangyel Festival ground.
+This festival was established in 2011 to commemorate the victory of the Fourth Druk Gyalpo and the Armed Forces in 2003.
+A special tsechu was composed for the occasion by Dasho Karma Ura and involves costumed mask dances.